The sacred mountain "Shichizayama" and "Kimimachizaka" associated with Emperor Meiji [Noshiro City, Akita Prefecture]

 - access:

-- Public Transportation/Get off at Futatsui Station on the JR Ou Main Line, about 9 minutes by Futatsui Community Bus, Roadside Station Futatsui Bus Stop (Community Bus are closed on Sundays and public holidays) or about 5 minutes by taxi
+- Public transportation: Get off at Futatsui Station on the JR Ou Main Line, take the Futatsui Community Bus for about 9 minutes, then take the Futatsui Roadside Station bus stop (community buses do not operate on Sundays and holidays), or take a taxi for about 5 minutes

 - By car: Approximately 10 minutes from Futatsui Shirakami IC on the Akita Expressway